DiegoCou/NorseMythologyIndexSWB/README.md

-# Blazor basic
+# Norse Mythology Index

-[Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) apps in minutes.
-Use this repo with the [Blazor quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=blazor) to build and customize a new static site.
+This website lists characters, objects and locations from Norse Mythology, giving access to the references in the primary texts, "The Prose Edda" and "The Poetic Edda".